 - Preheat your oven to 350.

 - Transfer your rugelach to a linned baking sheet.
-Make the eggwash by eating 1 egg together with 1 tsp water.
+Make the eggwash by beating 1 egg together with 1 tsp water.
 Brush the top of the cookies with it and generously sprinkle with coarse sugar.
 Bake for 20-25 minutes or until golden brown.